 Lately, I’ve truly gained some insight into what Jesus meant when he said,

 I realize that I am slowly learning how to “overcome the world.”
 I realize that the more I practice awareness and active choice to play on the side of love, the less impacted I am by the outside world.
 The more I practice and cultivate my awareness, the less likely I am to make choices that hurt myself or anyone else.
 The more I trust in a higher power to help me along the path, the less stressed, worried, and fearful I am.
 Each time that I catch myself in the battle is a small victory.
 Each time I see that I am “being attacked,” even if not immediately, is a win as far as I’m concerned.
 Each time, I choose love, I can celebrate knowing that I am closer and closer to having freedom from the world’s negativity bias.
-The odds of escape are not in our favor, though

 The world is set up in a way that thrives on and breeds reactivity.
 It’s structured with lawyers, that often contribute to the blame game.
 It’s structured on the “eye for an eye” concept.
 It’s structured with media that works hard to make you believe that you are less and need some product of theirs to be whole.
 It’s structured on social media that makes you believe that you aren’t valued unless you’re getting “likes.”
 It’s structured on the belief that you are small and that you can’t possibly make a difference or have a positive impact in the world.
 It’s structured to make you mindlessly consume television, movies, news, etc. that are filled with messages that lead you to doubt, fear, uncertainty, and thwarted views of reality.
 It’s structured in a way that you become numb to what is important, that you lose yourself, that you blend in mindlessly.
 It’s structured in a way that nurtures the faulty belief system that money buys happiness.
 It’s easy to mindlessly be consumed by it all and operate on auto-pilot.